Malmstrom Pharmacy

 To request refills, use the

-MHS GENESIS Patient Portal (user guide below) or call our automated refill line at 406-313-3846 and follow the prompts.
+MHSG Patient Portal (user guide below) or call our automated refill line at 406-313-3846 and follow the prompts.
+Refills will be ready on the date the system says.
 Before visiting the pharmacy, please wait to receive a text notification that your prescriptions are ready for pickup.
-If you haven’t received pickup notifications from us before, please tell a pharmacy staff member to opt you into the notification system.
+If you have not received pickup notifications from us before, please notify a pharmacy staff member to opt you into the notification system.
+If you have AT&T phone service, you will not receive texts as they have cancelled texting services from computer programs.

 Picking Up Prescriptions